Nicolaj-Rux/slicing-inversion/README.md

 Since $P$ and $K$ are independent of the data size $N$ and $M$, timecomplexity $\mathcal O(P(N+M+K\log K))$ is a huge improvment to $\mathcal{O}(NM)$ if we have large data, i.e. $K,P\ll N,M$.

 As prequisite to applying this slicing method the slicing transformation needs to be inverted which means finding $f$ satisfying ($\star$).
 Interestingly ($\star$) equivalent reads $\mathcal{S}_d[f]=F$.
 For some kernels such as Riesz, Gauss, Laplace kernel the slicied kernel $f$ is known.
-In this Project we focus on Numerical methods to compute $f$ in terms of $K$ fourier coefficients, given a kernel $F$ in dimension $d$.
+In this Project we focus on Numerical methods to compute $f$ in terms of $K$ fourier coefficients, given an arbitrary kernel $F$ in dimension $d$.

 ## Citation

-This library was written by [Nicolaj Rux](https://Nicolaj-Rux.github.io) in the context of fast kernel summations via slicing.
+This library was written by [Nicolaj Rux](https://scholar.google.com/citations?user=G8T1CF8AAAAJ&hl=en) in the context of fast kernel summations via slicing.
 If you find it usefull, please consider to cite

 ```